crpurcell/friendlyVRI/README.txt

 #-----------------------------------------------------------------------------#

-This application is built to help astronomers investigate the effect of combining different array configurations when observing an astronomical object.
+This application is built to help astronomers investigate the effect of combining different array configurations when observing an astronomical object using an interferometer.

 The graphical interface is written using the tkinter library for maximum portability.